 Bringanti puts even those on special bikes that others have given up on – "The morning wind touched him again, he saw the birds, the trees, the colours"

-He creates bikes for people with special needs – disabled, injured, elderly, or otherwise challenged - but who are enthusiastic and know no limits.
+He creates bikes for people with special needs – disabled, injured, elderly, or otherwise challenged - who are enthusiastic and know no limits.
 Thus he provides mobility for people with whom their relatives have never dreamed of going on outings together.
-Antal Frank, aka Bringanti, is rewarded with a lot of smiles for his creative solutions, in addition to making a living as a craftsman.
+Antal Frank, aka Bringanti, is rewarded with many smiles for his creative solutions and for making a living as a craftsman.

 Antal Frank